 - Assessment of the condition of the populations is heavily dependent on the working scale and the resolution requested.
-Monitoring activities relies mainly on scuba diving but given the above listed constraints, using other tools of investigation (e.g., ROV, towed camera) should be also considered because it allows monitoring with less precision but on larger areas - Although the use of underwater photograph or video may be relevant, the use of specialists in taxonomy with a good experience in scuba diving is often essential given the complexity of this habitat.
-If it is possible to estimate the abundance or coverage by standardised indices, detailed characterisations often require the use of square frames (quadrates), transects, or even the removal of all organisms on a given surface.
-The presences of broken individuals, of necrosis are all factors to be considered as the precise description of the site - Monitoring of coralligenous habitat starts with the realisation of micro-mapping and then the application of descriptors and/or ecological indices.
-However, these descriptors vary widely from one team to another, as well as their measurement protocol
+Monitoring activities relies mainly on scuba diving but given the above listed constraints, using other tools of investigation (e.g., ROV, towed camera) should be also considered because it allows monitoring with less precision but on larger areas - Although the use of underwater photograph or video may be relevant, the use of specialists in taxonomy with a good experience in scuba diving is often essential given the complexity of these habitats.
+If it is possible to estimate the abundance or coverage by standardized indices, detailed characterisations often require the use of square frames (quadrates), transects, or even the removal of all organisms on a given surface.
+The presences of broken individuals and of necrosis are other factors to be considered

-• Monitoring of rhodoliths habitats can be done by scuba diving, but the observation using ROV or towed cameras and the collection of samples using dredges, grabs or box corers are privileged because of the greater homogeneity of these populations.
-However, there is not yet any standardised method widely accepted to date for monitoring rhodoliths, because the action of hydrodynamics may cause a shift of these habitats on the seabed.
+- Monitoring of coralligenous habitat starts with the realisation of micro-mapping and then the application of descriptors and/or ecological indices.
+However, these descriptors vary widely from one team to another, as well as their measurement protocol - Monitoring of rhodoliths habitats can be done by scuba diving, but the observation using ROVs or towed cameras and the collection of samples using dredges, grabs or box corers are privileged because of the greater homogeneity of these populations.
+However, there is not yet any standardized method widely accepted to date for monitoring rhodoliths, also because the action of hydrodynamics may cause a shift of these habitats on the seabed making their inventory rather difficult.

-Based on recommendations from the previous CPs group meeting, SPA/RAC has been requested to develop an updated version of the Guidelines for monitoring coralligenous and other bioconstructed habitats in Mediterranean (UNEP/MAP-RAC/SPA, 2015), in the context of the IMAP common indicators and in order to ease the task of the MPAs managers when implementing their monitoring programs.
+13. In the framework of the Barcelona Convention Ecosystem Approach implementation and based on the recommendations of the Meeting of the Ecosystem Approach Correspondence Group on Monitoring (CORMON), Biodiversity and Fisheries (Madrid, Spain, 28 February - 1 March 2017), the CPs requested SPA/RAC to develop standardized monitoring protocols by considering the previous work elaborated in the Guidelines for monitoring coralligenous and other bioconstructed habitats in Mediterranean (UNEP/MAP-RAC/SPA, 2015), to be updated in the context of the IMAP common indicators in order to ease the task for the contries when implementing their monitoring programmes.
 A reviewing process on the scientific literature, taking into account the latest techniques and the recent works carried out by the scientific community at the international level, has also been carried out.
-If standardised protocols for seagrass mapping and monitoring exist and are well-implemented, and a number of ecological indices have already been validated and inter-calibrated among different regions, this is not the case for coralligenous and rhodoliths habitats.
+If standardized protocols for seagrass mapping and monitoring exist and are well-implemented, and a number of ecological indices have already been validated and intercalibrated among different regions, this is not the case for coralligenous and rhodoliths habitats.
 In this document a number of "minimal" descriptors to be taken into account for inventorying and monitoring the coralligenous and rhodoliths populations in the Mediterranean are described.
 The main methods adopted for their monitoring, with the relative advantages, restrictions and conditions of use, are presented.
-Some of the existing monitoring methods for coralligenous have been already compared or cross-calibrated and are here briefly introduced and, finally, a standardised method recently proposed for coralligenous monitoring is described.
+Some of the existing monitoring methods for coralligenous have already been compared or cross-calibrated and are here briefly introduced and, finally, a standardized method recently proposed for coralligenous monitoring is described.